grafana/grafana/docs/sources/search/_index.md

 TODO >>>> add screenshots

 {{% admonition type="note" %}}
-When searching within a folder, the subfolders will not be return.
-You need to use the main search page to find them.
+When you search within a folder, its subfolders are not part of the results returned.
+You need to be on the **Dashboards** page (or the root level) to search for subfolders by name.
 {{% /admonition %}}

 ## Search dashboards using panel title